 If your temperature reaches 100.4 or higher, you have a fever and should most likely isolate yourself until you are fever-free for 24 hours.

 There are many digital thermometers available.
 If you have small children or want a less invasive

 thermometer, look for the kind that scans your forehead for a reading.

 Gloves are one of the first lines of protection against the transmission of COVID-19.
-The FDA provides a resource that answers many frequently asked questions about gloves and COVID-19 and an official policy for how the public should use personal protective equipment.
+The FDA provides a resource that answers many frequently asked questions about medical gloves and how the public should use personal protective equipment.

 Even with gloves, it is essential to wash your hands frequently, including before and after you put gloves on.
 Be sure only to use each glove once and dispose of them properly after use.
 If you are interacting with more than one person or groups of people, change your gloves each time so you are not transferring the virus or other germs to other people.

 Another line of defense against COVID-19 is wearing a mask.
 As the pandemic has continued, in conjunction with handwashing, masks have proven to prevent virus transmission and other illnesses when worn by the infected person and showing symptoms.

 It is essential for those already infected with COVID-19 or who have been directly exposed to wear masks.
 Masks prevent transmission by protecting others from contracting the virus when an ill person is nearby.